Anatta336/webgl-lunch/readme.md

 - Highly parallel.
 - Matrix multiply operations.
 - Application in AI and cryptography.

+### What's hard/slow
+- Realistic people.
+- Animation.
+- Dense environments.
+- "Someone takes a bite from a slice of bread".

 ## Would nice
 - Expand sync system to allow per-user data so other users can broadcast without overwriting presenter's.